Featured post

 His original third novel, the one he jettisoned, would have been in the same competent but dreary league as his previous novels.
 His new work was a different species altogether, stylistically as well as in subject matter.
 It provided him with a lush new vein and he mined it to the hilt.
 When he died, aged 95, his tally was 13 novels, a mere five wives, and one Nobel Prize.

-The futures for both writers turned on the novels they started in Paris, but why did this most inspirational of cities prove poisonous for one of them and utterly magical for the other?
+The futures for both writers turned on the novels they started in Paris, but why did this most inspirational of cities prove poisonous for one of them and magical for the other?
 Continue reading

 Identical Twins Reared Apart